AxelHamburch/naughtify/README.md

 sudo systemctl reload caddy
 ```

 If you now call up the web domain in the browser, you should see a `HTTP ERROR 502` error.
 This means that it reaches the Caddy server, but the forwarding to Naughtify fails.
 Which is no wonder, as Naughtify has not yet started.
-Later you will simply see a white page, which shows you that you have reached the server and Naughtify has started.
+Later you will simply see a white page with "🔍 LNbits Monitor is running.", which shows you that you have reached the server and Naughtify has started.

 If you still have a problem, the following commands may help with debugging: